No. 2 Kansas tops pesky Oklahoma State 87-80

 LAWRENCE, Kan.
+(AP) -- No. 2 Kansas had the perfect remedy for its slow start: senior guard Frank Mason III.

-(AP) -- Frank Mason III scored 22 points, freshman Josh Jackson added 20 points and 11 rebounds, and No. 2 Kansas held off Oklahoma State 87-80 on Saturday.
+Mason had 22 points, five rebounds and four assists, and the Jayhawks held off Oklahoma State 87-80 on Saturday.

-The Jayhawks (16-1, 5-0 Big 12) rallied for their 16th straight win and could move into the top spot when the AP poll comes out on Monday.
+Kansas (16-1, 5-0 Big 12) rallied for its 16th straight win and could move into the top spot when the AP poll comes out on Monday.
 No. 1 Baylor lost 89-68 to West Virginia on Tuesday.

+When the Jayhawks fell behind early on against the Cowboys, Mason took over.
+He scored in transition.
+He connected from long range.
+He dished the ball around to open Jayhawks on the floor.

+''(Mason's) bulldog mentality, he's getting that thing to the rim, he's going to make the stop, he's gonna sit down and guard,'' Oklahoma State coach Brad Underwood said. ''He's gonna do whatever it takes for that team to win.
+There's not many people that have that.''

-Devonte' Graham scored 21 points for Kansas, and Svi Mykhailiuk had 14.
-Landen Lucas added seven points and 12 rebounds.
+Devonte' Graham scored 21 points for Kansas, and freshman Josh Jackson added 20 points and 11 rebounds.
+Svi Mykhailiuk scored 14 points, and Landen Lucas grabbed 12 rebounds.

 The Jayhawks grabbed their first lead when Graham burst down the lane for a layup with 14:10 left.
 Graham also had a key 3-pointer and Mason got loose in transition to help Kansas to the tight victory.